 Specialty Drugs.
 You must purchase specialty drugs through the specialty pharmacy program.
-CVS Specialty® is Wellmark's preferred specialty pharmacy program provider.
+The specialty pharmacy program is limited to CVS Specialty[®].
 If you purchase specialty drugs outside the specialty pharmacy program, you are responsible for the entire cost of the drug.
-See Specialty Pharmacy Program, page 52.
+See Specialty Pharmacy Program, page 56.

-Your employer has chosen to utilize PrudentRx for copayment assistance for specialty medications.
+Your employer or group sponsor has chosen to utilize PrudentRx for copayment assistance for specialty medications.
 PrudentRx will assist you by helping you enroll in drug manufacturer copay assistance programs.
-If you are taking a medication included on the PrudentRx drug list, PrudentRx will contact you directly to enroll.
-If you enroll with PrudentRx to get copayment assistance for your eligible specialty medication, you will have \$0 out-of-pocket responsibility for prescriptions covered under the PrudentRx drug list.
-If you do not enroll in the PrudentRx program, by expressly refusing to enroll, or by not responding to PrudentRx's attempts to contact you, you may be responsible for the full coinsurance related to specialty medications, but said coinsurance may not count toward your outof-pocket maximum.
-The PrudentRx drug list can be found at
+If you are taking a medication listed on the PrudentRx drug list, PrudentRx will contact you directly to enroll.
+If you enroll with PrudentRx to get copayment assistance for your eligible specialty medication, you will have \$0 outof-pocket responsibility for prescriptions covered under the PrudentRx drug list.
+If you do not enroll in the PrudentRx program, by expressly refusing to enroll, or by not responding to PrudentRx's attempts to contact you, you may be responsible for the full coinsurance related to specialty medications as listed in the Payment Summary, but said coinsurance may not count toward your out-of-pocket maximum.
+The PrudentRx drug list can be found at Wellmark.com/member/prescriptiondrugs.

-Wellmark.com/member/prescriptiondrugs.
 For drugs listed on the PrudentRx drug list that do not qualify as Essential Health Benefits under the Affordable Care Act, your coinsurance will continue to apply even after you satisfy your out-of-pocket maximum.